-The Student Refugee Program (SRP) is the only one of its kind to combine resettlement with opportunities for higher education.
-Launched in 1978 with the placement of one student at Carleton University, the program has since grown to support over 130 students per year through active partnerships with over 80 campuses.
+The Student Refugee Program is the only one of its kind to combine resettlement with opportunities for higher education.
+Launched in 1978 with the placement of one student at Carleton University, the program has since grown to support over 150 students per year through active partnerships with over 100 Canadian university, college, and CEGEP campuses.

 As an official Sponsorship Agreement Holder in Canada, WUSC has a longstanding agreement with Immigration, Refugees and Citizenship Canada.
 This agreement enables us to bring refugee students to study in Canada as permanent residents.
-WUSC identifies refugee students who are in need of resettlement and grants permission to WUSC Local Committees at universities, colleges and cegeps across Canada to sponsor in WUSC’s name.
+WUSC identifies refugee students who are in need of resettlement and grants permission to WUSC Local Committees at post-secondary institutions across Canada to sponsor in WUSC’s name.

-Crucial to the program’s success is its unique youth-to-youth sponsorship model which empowers young Canadian students to play an active role in the sponsorship of refugee students.
+Crucial to the program’s success is its unique youth-to-youth sponsorship model which empowers students in Canada to play an active role in the sponsorship of refugee students.
 Our Local Committees raise funds and awareness for the program on their campus and in their community.
-They also play a critical role in offering day-to-day social and academic support to SRP students.
+They also play a critical role in offering day-to-day social and academic support to newly-arrived students.

-Going beyond resettlement, the SRP also provides an innovative pathway to integration for young refugees.
+Going beyond resettlement, the Student Refugee Program also provides an innovative pathway to integration for young refugees.
 A 2007 study found that 97 percent of sponsored students had completed or were in the process of completing their post-secondary program with many intending to further their education.
 The vast majority - 85 percent - had found work in their chosen fields after graduation.

-World University Service of Canada (WUSC) is a Canadian international development non-profit organization dedicated to improving education, employment and empowerment opportunities for youth, women and refugees in more than 25 countries around the world.
-For over fifty years, we have empowered our unique network of post-secondary institutions, private sector partners and volunteers to help build a more equitable and sustainable world for youth.
+WUSC is a Canadian international development non-profit organization dedicated to improving education, employment and empowerment opportunities for youth, women and refugees in more than 25 countries around the world.
+For over fifty years, we have empowered our network of post-secondary institutions, private sector partners and volunteers to help build a more equitable and sustainable world for youth.
 To find out more, please visit wusc.ca.